Mak1ma-xx/mak1ma-xx.github.io/Tokyo_Ghoul_(CTF).md

 It's asking "What we are looking for?"
 I type random word and it said to look inside of it.

-So, how w lnow it's a binary, we can use **strings** command to find humman readable words.
+So, how we know it's a binary, we can use **strings** command to find humman readable words.

 <img width="292" alt="Screenshot 2023-07-18 at 12 52 18" src="https://github.com/Mak1ma-xx/mak1ma-xx.tryhackme_writeups/assets/106231648/dc2d8680-d964-498e-90d5-4b4d2e40eaf6">